mattcen/2023-07-teach-kids-webdev/blog.md

 7. Open Firefox, and browse to http://username.scouthack

 And *now* we were starting to see something cool; they'd started to create their own content and could see it at a '.scouthack' domain, so it *looked* kind of like it was on the internet!
 Better still, they could browse to *each others'* pages and see them too.
-We had them open up VS Code, and use the SSH extension to connect to `username@username.scouthack`, and enter in their passwords when prompted.

 ## HTML